 Buttonhole stitch is a hand embroidery stitch with a knot created at the end of each stitch, known as ‘purling’.
 It has a very firm edge and is perfect for fabric embroidery and stitching around the shapes in applique to prevent fraying.
 Originally the buttonhole stitch was used to strengthen the edges of buttonholes and prevent them from fraying.

 Whether you need a hoop to do a buttonhole stitch depends on your purpose.
 If you are sewing buttonholes or using them as edging, then you would normally sew it freehand.
 For embroidery and buttonhole stitch flowers, a hoop will hold the fabric tight and prevent any puckering.

-Buttonhole stitch embroidery is traditionally done with embroidery floss and an embroidery needle.
+Buttonhole stitch embroidery is traditionally done with embroidery floss or embroidery thread and an embroidery needle.